Tough to Swallow

-Despite being everywhere here in Colombiaâ€”on billboards, on tables of old men playing dominos, and in the hands of drunk tourists and locals alike?no one seems to know much about Colombia's national drink.
+Despite being everywhere here in Colombiaâ€”on billboards, on tables of old men playing dominos, and in the hands of drunk tourists and locals alike?no one seems to know much about aguardiente, Colombia's national drink.

-These 9 facts about Colombian aguardiente are compelling enough for you to want to put your shot glass down for a second.
+But these nine facts about Colombian aguardiente are compelling enough to make you want to put your shot glass down for a second.

 Aguardiente manufacturers say it's to make it more appealing internationally.
-This is hard to believe seeing as most every other liquor hovers around 40% alcohol.
+That's hard to believe seeing as most every other liquor hovers around 40% alcohol.

 Could it be perhaps that water is a cheaper ingredient than alcohol?
 Or maybe it's somehow related to the fact that in Colombia the consumption tax on liquors with more than 35% alcohol was significantly higher than for those with less than 35% alcohol?

 This last point was only rectified in 2017 after the EU filed a dispute to the WTO that these taxes were illegally discriminatory.